 What is the difference between hypnosis and meditation?

 Meditation is not very different, except that you do not need a hypnotist to get you there, you just need a quiet room and some breathwork exercises, and you will slip into a similar state of heightened self-awareness.
-The aim of meditation is to calm one’s mind down, and slow down the thought trajectory, whereas the aim of hypnosis is to tap into the subconscious mind, to retrieve hidden memories, or uncover the roots of unexplainable behaviors.
+There are also different types of meditation.
+The aim of meditation is to calm one’s mind down, and slow down the thought trajectory, whereas the aim of hypnosis is to tap into the subconscious mind, retrieve hidden memories, or uncover the roots of unexplainable behaviors.
 Here are some points that highlight some of the main differences:

 - Meditation is often a spiritual affair, whereas hypnosis is more psychological